cjxgm/xpkg/README.md

 - No networking or repositories.
 - Support install and uninstall local packages.
 Installing new version is upgrading.
 - Only extraction, no post-install scripts or anything like that.
-- Package name and version comes from filename: `package-name@version.tar.gz`
+- Package name and version comes from filename: `package-name@version.xpkg.tar.gz`
 - PROBABLY: pacman-like hooks

 Tested with: